minego/phnx/README_DC.txt

 Modified muteduser-item.html to include the '@' symbol.
 Modified main-assistant.js to count number of muted tweets.
 Uncommented out twitpic stuff in tweet.js as large previews are available again.
+Modified tweet.js to check for existing thumbnail in slot 1 when passing tweet entities.